rahafoundation/raha-mobile-app/README_DEPLOYMENT.md

 ### Android

-1. Download and copy the `release.keystore` somewhere locally and copy the signing keys from `release-signing.txt` into your `~/.gradle/gradle.properties`.
+1. Download and copy the `release.keystore` from KeyBase somewhere locally and copy the signing and CodePush deployment keys from `gradle.properties` into your `~/.gradle/gradle.properties`.
     Adjust the keystore path accordingly (use an absolute path).
 1. Run `yarn bundle:android` to create a bundled and signed APK in `./android/app/build/outputs/apk/prod/release/app-prod-release.apk`.